moelomda/Embedded-Linux/Embedded_Linux_Concepts/U-Boot/readme.md

   ## Create Blank SD Card Image

-  Content related to creating a blank SD card image goes here.

-  ## Downloading and Installing U-Boot Step by Step

-  Step-by-step instructions for downloading and installing U-Boot should be placed here.

-  ## Boot Configuration and TFTP Setup

-  Information about configuring the boot settings and setting up TFTP should be placed here.

--

-  ## Create Blank SD Card Image

   A "blank" SD card image is like an empty disk.
 It's a file that will represent the storage for your emulated system.
 In this guide, we'll create an SD card image instead of buying one 😆.

   ### Partition the SD Card Image